Koszul Duality for Quasi-split Real Groups: Principal block in the equivariant derived category

 \section{Principal block in the equivariant derived category}

 In this section we consider a real form of $\LG$ and we write $\LK$ for the complexification of the maximal compact subgroup of the real form.
-We work with the principal block $\cD$ in the category $\od^b_\LK(\LBB)$ and with the other notation introduced in section~\ref{sect1}.
+We work with the principal block $\LD$ in the category $\od^b_\LK(\LBB)$ and make use of the other notation introduced in section~\ref{sect1}.
+In particular, recall that $\Lc$ stands for a maximal torus in $\Lk$, that $Z_{\check \fg}(\check \fc)=\check \ft$ is a maximal $\Lth$-stable torus in $\check \fg$, and that we write $\Lh$ for the abstract Cartan algebra of $\Lg$.
+Recall also that $W=\check W$, and so we will often denote the Weyl group just by $W$.